 This and countless other questions are addressed by version control.
 Luckily, one of the leading version control systems, Git, is integrated into Xcode.

-Before learning how to use Git version control in your app, I recommend you to learn the basics of Git in the first place:
+Before learning how to use Git version control in your app, I recommend you learn the basics of Git in the first place:

 Once you’ve got the basics try to start using version control in your app with this tutorial: